Color a specific pattern in the output of `find`

 Code

-Example to identify all definitions of custom functions in files with the Rmd
+Example to identify all definitions of custom functions in files with the Rmd extension, and to color the names of these functions:

 #!/usr/bin/bash